j-o-e-y/unhashed/reviews-guides/edge-wallet_03-08-18/review-guide_edge-wallet.md

 The presentation of the wallet is sleek, simple, and easily navigated.
 There are just four main screens: "Wallets", "Request", "Send", and "Exchange".
 This keeps the wallets flow intuitive, instead of having to tap through endless pages trying to find where you want to be.

-From the main wallet page you can backup your wallets seeds, add new cryptocurrency wallets, or manage your Ethereum tokens.
+From the main wallet page you can backup your seeds, add new cryptocurrency wallets, or manage your Ethereum tokens.
 Another useful feature, the sending page gives you an option to adjust the miners fee.
-The most interesting part of the UI is it's direct integration with [Shapeshift](https://info.shapeshift.io/about).
-This allows Edge wallet to swap between currencies with almost as little effort as sending a normal transaction.
+The most interesting part of the app is it's direct integration with [Shapeshift](https://info.shapeshift.io/about).
+This allows Edge wallet users to swap between currencies in just two simple steps.

 ![edge wallet exchange steps pic](/reviews-guides/edge-wallet_03-08-18/edge-wallet-media/edge_exchange-both-steps.png)

 ### Supported Currencies

-Since Edge was just released February 15th of this year, there is currently only native support for five cryptocurrencies and two ERC20 tokens.
+Edge was just released on February 15th of this year, therefore the wallet currently only has native support for five cryptocurrencies and two tokens.

 ![edge supported cryptos pic](/reviews-guides/edge-wallet_03-08-18/edge-wallet-media/edge_site-supported-cryptos.png)